Eddie Kantar

 14 The speed of the play, may be a clue to declarer's problem.
 When playing a 4-3 trump fit, play usually slows to a crawl.

-15 When two possible defenses present themselves to defeat the contract, both equally likely, select the simpler.
+15 When two possible defenses present themselves to defeat a contract, both equally likely, select the simpler.
 (Unless you are looking to make an appearance in a newspaper column.)

 17 Keep partner's skill level in mind.
-Lead a poor player by the hand.
+Lead a weaker player by the hand.

 18 Watch partner's spot card signals.
 The stronger your partner, the more meaningful they are.